 How we will help: The Denver Actors Fund has made $522.40 available to Wishnia to help satisfy his immediate financial needs and give him some breathing room going into September.

-Update: In May 2018, the DAF Board approved an additional grant of $520.37 to pay for Joey’s continuing eye injections for macular degeneration, bringing his total overall support to $2,117.37
+Update: In May 2018, the DAF Board approved an additional grant of $520.37 to pay for Joey’s continuing eye injections for macular degeneration, bringing his total overall support including targeted donations from the public to $2,237.37.

 How you can help us help Joey Wishnia more: If you would like to target a specific donation to Joey Wishnia, simply mail tax-deductible checks made out to Denver Actors Fund (with Joey Wishnia’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation to Joey Wishnia.
 Otherwise it will be applied to the replenishment of the DAF’s general fund.